LyudmilaKostanyan/Priority-Inversion/README.md

 ---

-## Why This Cannot Be Fully Reproduced on macOS
+## Platform and CI Caveats

 * **macOS does not provide a standard tool for core pinning**—there is no equivalent to `taskset` or `/affinity`.
-* The macOS scheduler is designed for “fairness”; every thread eventually gets CPU time, so real deadlocks do not occur as on a real-time OS.
-* As a result, you will see delays, but not indefinite blocking as on VxWorks or with strict single-core affinity on Linux/Windows.
-* Tools like `cpulimit` only restrict total CPU usage, not core affinity.
+The macOS scheduler is designed for “fairness”; every thread eventually gets CPU time, so real deadlocks do not occur as on a real-time OS.
+As a result, you may see delays, but not indefinite blocking as on VxWorks or with strict single-core affinity on Linux/Windows.
+Tools like `cpulimit` only restrict total CPU usage, not core affinity.

----

-## Limitations of CI Environments and Windows

-> **Note:**
+* **Cloud CI environments (like GitHub Actions) and Windows:**
-> In cloud CI environments such as GitHub Actions, Windows runners cannot reliably simulate single-core execution due to virtualization and cloud CPU scheduling.
+  In cloud CI environments, Windows runners cannot reliably simulate single-core execution due to virtualization and cloud CPU scheduling.
 Affinity and thread priority settings are often ignored, and resource sharing with other virtual machines can make thread scheduling unpredictable.
->
-> For the most reliable demonstration and analysis, prefer local testing on Linux with `taskset`, or on your own Windows machine if you can set affinity manually.
+  For the most reliable demonstration and analysis, prefer local testing on Linux with `taskset`, or on your own Windows machine if you can set affinity manually.

 ---